FrenzMcJ0hns0n/DS-Mod-CompareFmgCsv/README.md

 ## **How to use it**

 1) Use Wulf's BND Rebuilder (or equivalent) to extract the FMG files from .dcx achives
-2) Convert input text files from FMG format to CSV (BND Rebuilder bis)
+2) Convert input text files from FMG format to CSV (Wulf's FMG Editor does that)
 3) Copy these within the directories structure of this project
 4) Declare these in pairs within the files "filelist.txt"
 5) Run the program